eskechivoi/Eskechivoi/README.md

 I am also member of `SUGUS UVa`, the Cybersecurity Team at University of Valladolid.
 I fully developed and deployed the association's website.
 You can visit the actual website, [sugusuva.es](https://sugusuva.es).

-I am interested in `DevSecOps` and `Web audit/pentesting`.
+I am interested in `DevSecOps` and test automation.

 :mag_right: In my GitHub profile, you will find cibersecurity challenges, centered on web pentesting, and some little proyects!

-Skills: Python / C++ / Shell / JavaScript (React, Express, NodeJS) / Java / Kotlin /
+Skills: Python / C++ / Bash / JavaScript (React, Express, NodeJS) / Java / Kotlin /

 Technologies: Git / Docker / Jenkins /